Those Who Survived The Boss From Hell

 As soon as he spoke, Miss Kings would grab her pencil and paper and begin to write down his instructions.

 It was not until 10 am that the BFH requested particular documents.
 To 'save paper' he would view them on the screen of her computer.

 Miss Kings brought up the documents she had done a week ago.
 He went each one word by word, demanding various changes.
-This went on until 10:43
+This went on until about 11:43